An extension of the Moran process using type-specific connection graphs: Definitions

-Our process works as follows: We start with the whole population as residents, except for one node which is selected uniformly at random to be mutant.
-We consider discrete time, and in each time-step an individual is picked with probability proportional to its fitness, and copies itself on an individual connected to it in the corresponding graph ($G_{R}$ or $G_{M}$) with probability determined by the (weight of the) connection.
-The probability of $i$ (given that it is chosen) reproducing on $j$ when $i$ is resident(mutant) is by definition equal to some \textit{weight} $w_{ij}^{R}$($w_{ij}^{M}$), thus $\sum_{j=1}^{n}w_{ij}^{R}=\sum_{j=1}^{n}w_{ij}^{M}=1$ for every $i \in V$.
+The process works as follows: we start with every node of the vertex set being resident, except for one node which is selected uniformly at random to be mutant.
+We consider discrete time, and in each time-step some individual $i$ is picked with probability proportional to its fitness, and copies its resident/mutant type onto an out-neighbour $j$ in the corresponding graph ($G_{R}$ or $G_{M}$, depending on whether $i$ is resident or mutant) with probability determined by the weight of the edge $(ij)$ (of the corresponding graph).
+Given that the resident (mutant) $i$ is chosen for reproduction, the probability of reproducing on $j$ is equal to some \textit{weight} $w_{ij}^{R}$ ($w_{ij}^{M}$), thus $\sum_{j=1}^{n}w_{ij}^{R}=\sum_{j=1}^{n}w_{ij}^{M}=1$ for every $i \in V$.
 For $G_{R}$, every edge $(ij)_{R}$ has weight $w_{ij}^{R}>0$ if $(ij)_{R} \in E_{R}$, and $w_{ij}^{R}=0$ otherwise.
 Similarly for $G_{M}$.
 For each graph we then define \textit{weight matrices} $W_R = \left[w_{ij}^{R}\right]$ and $W_M = \left[w_{ij}^{M}\right]$ which contain all the information of the two graphs' structure.
+An example is shown in Figure \ref{example1}.
 After each time-step three outcomes can occur: (i) a node is added to the \textit{mutant set} $S \subseteq V$, (ii) a node is deleted from $S$, or (iii) $S$ remains the same.
-If both graphs are strongly connected the process ends with probability 1 when either $S=\varnothing$ (\textit{extinction}) or $S=V$ (\textit{fixation}).
-An example is shown in Figure \ref{example1}.
-We denote by $f(S)$ the probability of fixation given that we start with the mutant set $S$.
-We define the \textit{fixation probability} to be $f=\frac{1}{n}\sum_{u \in V}f\left(\{u\}\right)$ for a fixed relative fitness $r$.
-We also define the \textit{extinction probability} to be equal to $1-f$.
-In the case of only one graph $G$ (i.e. $G_R=G_M=G$), which has been the standard setting so far, the point of reference for a graph's behaviour is the fixation probability of the complete graph (called \textit{Moran fixation probability}) $f_{\text{Moran}}=\left(1-\frac{1}{r}\right)/\left(1-\frac{1}{r^n}\right)$. $G$ is an \textit{amplifier of selection} if $f>f_\text{Moran}$ and $r>1$ or $f<f_\text{Moran}$ and $r<1$ because it favors advantageous mutants and discourages disadvantageous ones. $G$ is a \textit{suppressor of selection} if $f<f_\text{Moran}$ and $r>1$ or $f>f_\text{Moran}$ and $r<1$ because it discourages advantageous mutants and favors disadvantageous ones.
+If both graphs are strongly connected the process ends with probability 1 when either $S=\emptyset$ (\textit{extinction}) or $S=V$ (\textit{fixation}).